open-telemetry/opentelemetry-ruby/sdk/README.md

 #   c.use 'OpenTelemetry::Instrumentation::Net::HTTP'
 # end
 #
-# Note that the SimpleSpanExporter is not recommended for use in production.
+# Note that the SimpleSpanProcessor is not recommended for use in production.

 # To start a trace you need to get a Tracer from the TracerProvider